Best Japanese Green Tea 2021

 The reason why green tea is so beneficial to health is due to its high level of antioxidants.
 This is because unlike black tea, green tea is made from non-oxidized leaves and is the least processed and therefore most natural type of tea.
 It is not fermented and much effort is put into preserving the freshly picked leaves intact to maintain all their components and properties.

 There are many types of green tea, although people don’t know it and sometimes think that it’s a single product.
-One of the most popular in Japan is matcha or ground tea.
+One of the most popular outside Japan is matcha or ground tea.
 Matcha is a high-quality powdered green tea and is the one used in the tea ceremony.
 Its flavor is stronger and more intense.
 It’s also popular for being the one used in Japan for sweets or drinks, such as the famous matcha latte from Starbucks.
+But for example sencha, hojicha or genmaicha they are also one of the most popular among the Japanese.

 History of Green Tea